-6 years after expiration5 years3 years after termination
+Leases6 years after expirationOSHA Documents5 yearsGeneral Contracts3 years after termination

 IV.
 Electronic Documents and Records

 Electronic documents will be retained as if they were paper documents.
 Therefore, any electronic files, including records of donations made online, that fall into one of the document types on the above schedule will be maintained for the appropriate amount of time.
 If a user has sufficient reason to keep an email message, the message should be printed in hard copy and kept in the appropriate file or moved to an "archive" computer file folder.
 Backup and recovery methods will be tested on a regular basis.